LoweloDev/University/README.md

-# Collection of Solutions of tasks given by university
+# Collection of solutions of tasks given by university

 Anyone who happens to stumble upon this page and knows what task the given solution is about (usually someone studying where I do) and would like to contribute to the repository in any way, shape or form can do so.